aaronsp777/megadecoder/README.md

 * Attach 5V & Ground.
 * Attaching a short coiled wire antenna will help reception.
 * Program your adruino and view the console at 115200 Baud.

+You can find the aruino code under [megadecoder.ino](megadecoder.ino).

+For those curious one can find more information about the [Transmission Protocol](Protocol.md)